 Be In Touch

 You may be feeling okay, but still, it is essential that you keep in touch with your doctor by going to your regular checkups and having your follow-up tests.
+“Whether you suffer from seasonal affective disorder or not, the evidence is strong that getting outside just for a little bit can be very helpful,” says Andrea Bonior, PhD, clinical psychologist.
 Seeing your oncologist and primary physician regularly will keep both you and your doctor updated on your progress.
 You may have questions that only they can answer.
 Always remember that maintaining your health is not done by you alone.
 You and your doctors should work as a team so that you may enjoy the quality life.

 Don’t Stay Stagnant